seL4/sel4-tutorials/tutorials/camkes-vm-linux/camkes-vm-linux.md

 /*-- endfilter -*/
 ```
 Now integrate the new program with the build system.
-Update the vm apps `CMakeLists.txt` to declare the hello application as an
+Update the VM apps `CMakeLists.txt` to declare the hello application as an
 external project and add it to our overlay.
  Do this by replacing the line `AddToFileServer("rootfs.cpio" ${default_rootfs_file})` with the following: